GED FAQs: How Is the GED Scored?

 The Percentile Ranking

 The GED percentile scores shows where a test-taker is ranked among all those taking the GED test, and among the graduating high school students.
 The number is the percentage of persons who got a lower score than the test taker on that exam.
 Someone in the 85th percentile would have done better than 85% of test takers, and is thus in the top 15% for that test.

 Related to GED FAQs: How Is the GED Scored?

 - Recently Updated

-Research GED instructor certification and training programs (offered as a bachelor's degree) and similar master's...
+Research GED instructor certification and training programs that are offered as bachelor's degrees.
+Learn about courses, career...